rcl-verifiable-credentials/docs/issuer/credentials.md

 ## Credential Issuance

+{: .information }
+An issuer must be **Verified** as who they claim to be before they can issue a credential.
+The issuer must make a request to be verified using the support platform provided.

 To issue a credential to a holder:

 - In the ``Issuer`` portal, in the ``Credentials`` page, for a selected credential, click on the ``Issuances`` link in the drop down menu